stephyma/itconnect/wp-content/plugins/user-role-editor/readme.txt

 1. Deactivate plugin if you have the previous version installed.
 2. Extract "user-role-editor.zip" archive content to the "/wp-content/plugins/user-role-editor" directory.
 3. Activate "User Role Editor" plugin via 'Plugins' menu in WordPress admin menu.
-4. Go to the "Settings"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.
+4. Go to the "Users"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.

 == Frequently Asked Questions ==
 - Does it work with WordPress 3.3 in multi-site environment?